Professor of Anthropology

 Introduction to Anthropology, Principles of Archaeology, Cultural Ecology, Cultural Geography, Archaeology Seminar, and Bahamas: Field Archaeology (study abroad).

 Professor Meyers is an archaeologist with field experience that stretches back more than two decades.
 His interests include plantation settlements and other cultural landscapes since colonial times.
-Since 2012, he has been working with the government of The Bahamas to inventory historical and archaeological sites on Cat Island, which lies on the eastern edge of the Bahamian archipelago.
-He was awarded a Lloyd W. Chapin Faculty Fellowship for 2014-2015 to pursue interdisciplinary research on slave resistance and emancipation related to colonial Bahamian plantations.
-Eckerd students regularly participate in the Bahamas fieldwork through the college’s winter term and summer research programs.
+Since 2012 he has worked with the government of The Bahamas to inventory historical and archaeological sites on Cat Island, which lies on the eastern edge of the Bahamian archipelago.
+He was awarded a Lloyd W. Chapin Faculty Fellowship to pursue interdisciplinary research on Bahamian slavery and emancipation in 2014-2015.
+Eckerd students regularly participate in fieldwork with Professor Meyers through the college’s winter term and summer research programs.

-Prior to his current project, Prof. Meyers spent more than a dozen years directing archaeological work at Hacienda Tabi, a renowned plantation on Mexico’s Yucatan Peninsula.
+Prior to his current project, Professor Meyers spent more than a dozen years directing archaeological work at Hacienda Tabi, a renowned plantation on Mexico’s Yucatan Peninsula.
 The research, focusing on the lives of Maya-descent laborers, was featured in Archaeology magazine.
-Prof. Meyers has sponsored several conference papers by Eckerd students and coauthored a journal article with two anthropology majors relating to the Yucatan project.
-His book detailing the endeavor, Outside the Hacienda Walls, garnered the Collegium Award for Scholarship in 2014.
+Professor Meyers has sponsored several conference papers by Eckerd students, and he coauthored a journal article with two anthropology majors on the Yucatan project.
+His book detailing the endeavor, Outside the Hacienda Walls, garnered the 2015 Felicia A. Holton Book Award from the Archaeological Institute of America.

 2014 La arqueología del peonaje porfiriano en la hacienda Tabi, Yucatán.
 In "El pueblo maya del siglo XIX: perspectivas arqueológicas e históricas," coordinated by Susan Kepecs and Rani T. Alexander, pp. 53-69.
 Cuadernos del Centro de Estudios Mayas, No. 40.
 Mexico City: Universidad Nacional Autónoma de México.